pfgithub/domframework/README.md

+readme wip

-Truly reactive dom updates with no virtual dom and no diffing. (like svelte but different)
+Truly reactive dom updates with no virtual dom and no diffing and typescript support.

 # Demo